Design can be powerful.

 Rebranding can provide any business with an opportunity to stand out by showcasing the things that make a company different and better.

-Unfortunately, the Travel Channel’s new logo fails to evince evidence of their new direction in programming in any meaningful way.
+Unfortunately, the Travel Channel’s new logo fails to reveal evidence of their new direction in programming in any meaningful way.

 If you decide your business is ready to rebrand, don’t isolate your core market with changes that feel confusing or nonsensical.

-Make sure you thoughtfully execute any major changes to your branding so that your mission and values remain front and center.
+Make sure you thoughtfully execute any significant changes to your branding so that your mission and values remain front and center.